rguides

-Text Classification in R
+Text Classification in R with tidymodels: A Complete Guide

 Text classification assigns predefined categories to text documents.
-Unlike sentiment analysis which assigns emotional scores, classification puts documents into discrete buckets—spam versus not spam, urgent versus normal, topic A versus topic B. This tutorial shows you how to build text classification models in R using the tidymodels framework.
+Unlike sentiment analysis which assigns emotional scores, classification puts documents into discrete buckets: spam versus not spam, urgent versus normal, topic A versus topic B. This tutorial shows you how to build text classification models in R using the tidymodels framework.

 Prerequisites